mcmayer/haskell-efficient-bitstreams/README.md

 ## llvm

-GHC 8 needs llvm 3.9.
+GHC 8 needs llvm 3.9 if the llvm backend is to be enabled (`-fllvm`).

-On Mac OS do this:
+On Mac OS do this to install llvm-3.9:

 ```bash
 brew install llvm@3.9